Last updated Oct 30, 2024

 forge deploy

-4. Use the form to create several users, with multiple ones for each country from the selection.
+3. Use the web trigger to create several users, with multiple ones for each country from the allowed list.
 These will help us in the next step, where we will query these users based on their country and (or) their name.

 1